utPLSQL/utPLSQL/docs/userguide/coverage.md

 If parameter `a_source_file_mappings` or `a_source_files` is provided, then coverage is gathered on project files provided, otherwise coverage is gathered on schemas.

-**Note**
+!!! note
-> Regardless of the options provided, all unit test packages are excluded from the coverage report.
+    Regardless of the options provided, all unit test packages are excluded from the coverage report.
 Coverage reports provide information only about the **tested** code.

 The default behavior of coverage reporting can be altered using invocation parameters.